erykjj/nebulder/README.md

 # nebulder

-## Purpose
+## Python script to automate the generation of interface configs for [Nebula](https://nebula.defined.net/docs) mesh/overlay networks

+The script has only been tested under Linux and the lates `nebula-cert` binary has to be in your path.

-This is a Python script to automate the generation of interface configs for [Nebula](https://nebula.defined.net/docs) mesh/overlay networks.
-The nodes are all listed in a simple 'outline' (config file in YAML format) passed to the script.
-See the [*sample_outline.yaml*](https://github.com/erykjj/nebulder/blob/main/res/sample_outline.yaml) for format layout.
+1. Define your mesh network by creating an 'outline' (config file in YAML format) listing all the nodes.
+See the [*sample_outline.yaml*](https://github.com/erykjj/nebulder/blob/main/res/sample_outline.yaml) for format layout and available attributes

-The script uses the `nebula-cert` binary to generate the keys/certs for each node.
-The script has only been tested under Linux, so `nebula-cert` has to be in your path.
-It will output the `config.yaml` file for each device/node, as well as a couple of bash scripts: one for automating the install/deploy of the device (along with a systemd unit file); the other for removing it/cleaning up.
-All that needs to be done is to copy the files to the corresponding node/device and to execute (**as root**) the `deploy.sh` script - again, only under Linux, and requires `systemd`.
-If your device is running a different OS, follow the [Nebula documentation](https://nebula.defined.net/docs/guides/quick-start/) for instructions on installation.
-In all cases, you will need to first download the corresponding Nebula binaries (on Linux, these go into `/usr/bin`).
-The QR PNG files are for scanning in the certificates on mobile devices.
+2. Execute the script.
+It will output the `config.yaml` and necessary key files for each device/node in its own deployment package/folder
+3. If installing for the first time (or updating), place the latest binaries from https://github.com/slackhq/nebula/releases/latest into each folder - make sure they are for the correct platform (amd64, arm64, etc.)
+    - Linux will need the `nebula` binary (if not already on the target system)
+    - Windows will need `nebula.exe` as well as the `dist` folder and all its contents (`wintun.dll` driver)
+4. Copy each deployment package to the corresponding device
+5. Execute the deployment script on each device
+    - On **Linux** (requires `systemd`) execute (**as root**) the `deploy.sh` script to install or update.
+The script will (re)place the binary in /usr/bin and the config and keys in /etc/nebula, and will create and (re)start a `systemd` service
+      - A `remove.sh` script is also included for removing/cleaning up
+    - On **Windows**, execute (**as Administrator**) the `deploy.bat` batch file which will ask for a target directory where all the required files will be placed, and will install and start a Windows service
+    - For installation on mobile devices (**Android and iOS**), follow the [Nebula documentation](https://nebula.defined.net/docs/guides/quick-start/).
+QR codes are included in the package to make the process simpler, but there is no script included

-As the deploy script indicates, you may also have to tweak your system firewall to allow the UDP connections to get through to your network interface if it will be used as a lighthouse.
-Of course, NAT port-forwarding on your router may also be required to let UDP through to the port your lighthouse is listening on.
+6. If a device is to be used as a **lighthouse**, you may also have to tweak your system firewall to allow the UDP connections to get through to your network interface, and NAT port-forwarding on your router may also be required to let UDP through to the port your lighthouse is listening on

 Keep in mind that (by design and by default) Nebula certificate authority keys expire in 1 year, and so do all the certificates signed with it.
-Within that period, you can re-use the `ca.key` to generate more devices/nodes.
+Within that period, you can re-use the `ca.key` to generate more devices/nodes, or update existing ones with new binaries.
 So, keep `ca.key` safe.
-To renew, remove the `ca.key` and `ca.crt` files from the destination directory, re-run the `nebulder.py` script, and deploy again on each device.
-The `deploy.sh` script will first remove any previous keys/settings, and then install the new ones.
+To renew (i.e., generate new certificate authority keys), remove the `ca.key` and `ca.crt` files from the destination directory, re-run the `nebulder.py` script, and deploy again on every device.

 ____
 ## Command-line usage